oakla/Medicine-Notes/Learning Skills Development - Meeting 2025-10-20.md

-- don't go to charlies for surg!
+- don't go to charlies for surg or Gen Med!
+	-
 	- RPH or Fiona Stanley is good for surg (Fiona Stanley is really good)
 - internal med at charlies is good (entro, cardio)
 - neuro good at FSH